Bilbao to San Sebastian: A Taste of the Basque Country

 Lunch is taken in a local restaurant and is typically a three course meal consisting of local and national dishes.
 There are several options on the menu, including choices for vegetarians.
 On Day 6, we take lunch in a traditional cider house, with a unique menu (and which is one of the highlights of the trip)!

 The evening meal on this tour varies depending on the location.
-Two nights (one in Bilbao and one in San Sebastian) include pintxos tours.
+In Bilbao we go on a superb tour sampling the local pintxos.
 In Guernica and Lekeitio, we visit excellent restaurants for a three course meal and in Zarautz we enjoy a unique tasting menu at the finest restaurant in the region.